selivan/thinclient/README.md

-## THINCLIENT
+## Thinclient

 Tools to create Ubuntu GNU/Linux image, that boots via network and works from memory.
 Doesn't need to mount root fileystem via network, like [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
 Works much better in slow or unreliable networks: clients do not slow down or hang up because of network lags.

 Most common use case is creating custom thin clilent for RDP terminals.

 This project was originaly created by [efim-a-efim](https://github.com/efim-a-efim).

-## FEATURES
+## Features

 * Easily add any software from rich Ubuntu repositories: browser, photo/video recorder for camera, skype, media player, etc. This is not so easy for other thin clients, using their own package base, like [ThinStation](http://www.thinstation.org/).
 * Overlays(file archives) can be mounted over root filesystem, allowing different thin stations to have different configs/software, without building many different images.

-## DOCUMENTATION
+## Documentation

 * [USAGE](docs/USAGE.md)
 * [INTERNALS](docs/INTERNALS.md)